shadowrunners/Nightflyer/README.md

-# Nightflyer
+# Blackspace

-The dashboard project for Evelyn.
-Contains both the frontend and backend of the dashboard.
+Blackspace (prev.
+Nightflyer) is the dashboard (+ API) project for the Evelyn bot.
+This repository contains both the frontend (bs-web) & backend (bs-api) of the dashboard, both need to be hosted in order for the project to work properly as they're intertwined with each other.

-A better README will be written later (if I don't forget).
+> Blackspace is a part of the OpenEve project.